 - Guided Writing groups give us an opportunity to provide instruction to students who have a similar need.
 Some students have trouble knowing how to get started; others may struggle with a specific punctuation skill like quotation marks.
 Whatever the need, the teacher can use guided writing groups to address the skills that need attention.

 - Independent Writing is the most crucial part of the workshop approach.
 While students work on their pieces, we use the time to confer with individual students.
 The assessments that we make during the conferences determine the instruction for the individual student and for the small groups in the class.
-Word Study is also a part of the writing program.
-Spelling and the study of grammar and punctuation are part of word study.
+Phonics is also a part of the writing program, including spelling patterns and the study of grammar and punctuation.

-The complete Balanced Literacy teaching guide is available on the District website,www.scarsdaleschools org.
+The complete Balanced Literacy teaching guide is available on the District website.